 Sylvia’s education includes a Bachelor of Arts in English from the University of Costa Rica and a Master in Business Administration from Elon University.

 Oscar Miranda currently serves as an Assistant Director for First-Generation Student Support Services, where he leads Elon University’s first-generation initiative.
 Prior to Elon, Miranda served as a Community Impact Fellow with Alamance Achieves in Alamance County, NC.
 Miranda holds degrees from Elon University and the Harvard Graduate School of Education.

 Jose Alex Reyes is a student at Elon University and an Odyssey Scholar and a Communication Fellows He is a First Generation Latino student who has been a part of the Village Project since the first grade.
 He is excited to still be involved in the Village and to be able to help other students in Alamance Community.

 Patrick Rudd is the Coordinator of Library Instruction and Outreach Services at Elon University’s Carole Grotnes Belk Library, where he helps to strategize instruction and outreach for both undergraduate as well as graduate students.
 Patrick is passionate about teaching and his primary area of pedagogy is research instruction to first-year students.

-Tara Tinnin earned her Bachelor’s Degree in Forensic Biology from Guilford College.
-She has been a part of the It Takes a Village Project for several years.
+Tara Tinnin is a Notary and Itinerant for the African Methodist Episcopal Church.
+She earned her Bachelor’s Degree in Forensic Biology from Guilford College and is attending School of Divinity for (MDiv).
+She and her daughter have been a part of the It Takes a Village Project for several years.
 She enjoys providing advocacy, education, and training within the community.
 A parent representative, Tara considers it an honor to serve on the It Takes a Village Advisory Board because she can give back to her community.